Egypt's headline inflation quickens to 4.5% in October | Business

 Egypt's annual urban consumer price inflation rose to 4.5% in October from 3.7% in September, official statistics agency CAPMAS said on Tuesday, two days ahead of a central bank meeting to set interest rates.

 Month-on-month urban consumer price inflation rose to 1.8% from 0.3% a month prior, the agency said.
-Inflation has fallen to some of its lowest levels in well over a decade, and despite quickening in October, remains below the central bank's target rate of 6-12%.
+Core inflation, which strips out volatile items such as food, accelerated to 3.9% year-on-year in October, from 3.3% in September, the central bank said.
+Inflation has fallen to some of its lowest levels in well over a decade, and despite quickening in October, remains below the central bank's target rate of 6% to 12%.

-CAPMAS attributed October's higher headline rate partly to increases in prices of vegetables and education.
+CAPMAS attributed October's higher headline rate partly to increases in prices of vegetables, education, services, and utilities.
 "The inflation figures came in line with expectations," said Radwa El-Swaify of Pharos Securities Brokerage.
 "We expect the upward trend to continue until the end of this year, but at a lower rate than September and October."